vcruly/masker/README.md

 ```

 ## License
-MaskerCat is licensed under the MIT License.
+masker-cat is licensed under the MIT License.